SL repayments: borrower within PAYE: special situations

 Payments made after the death of an employee

-Any payments made after an employee has died should not be taken into account for calculating Student Loan deductions.
+Any payments made after an employee has died should not be taken into account for calculating Student and or Postgraduate Loan deductions.

 This applies even though the payment may relate to a period prior to death, for example, unpaid wages.

-However, these payments may be taken into account for calculating Student Loan repayments through the SA return, if one is issued for the year of death.
+However, these payments may be taken into account for calculating Student and or Postgraduate Loan repayments through the SA return, if one is issued for the year of death.

 Payments made to borrower after employment ceases

-If a payment is made to a borrower after the borrower has ceased employment, the Student Loan deductions should be calculated on the same amount, and for the same earnings periodas for NICs.
+If a payment is made to a borrower after the borrower has ceased employment, the Student and or Postgraduate Loan deductions should be calculated on the same amount, and for the same earnings periodas for NICs.

 Employees with more than one job

-An employer should disregard for Student Loan purposes any earnings from another employer.
+An employer should disregard for Student and or Postgraduate Loan purposes any earnings from another employer.

 However, if a borrower has more than one job with the same employer, follow the NIC aggregation rules.